‘Blog’ – An ugly word for a beautiful thing!

 A couple of weeks later, you try again.
 Just one more time.
 Still a beautiful frontage, but still no new books.
 You walk out… And you never go back.

 Without a constantly refreshed ‘library’ of blog posts that are relevant to your business’ audience, your website is like a library without any new books.
 And no one keeps visiting a library that’s missing the key ingredient that makes it an information hub.
 Looking good and being well designed isn’t enough – your website needs to be an expanding information hub for visitors to keep coming back.
-Consistent, interesting, quality blog posts on relevant topics are what keep people coming back.
-And people coming back, and telling their friends, is what keeps your business growing.
+Consistent, interesting, quality blog posts on relevant topics are what keep people coming back and sharing the joy with their friends.
+And that is exactly the magic that keeps your business growing.

 Intimidated by the pressure of writing quality pieces regularly?